benbuckman/nodejs-ebay-api/README.md

 eBay API client for Node.js
 ===============

-## Background
+## Intro

-This was built to power the "eBay Picks" section of [AntiquesNearMe.com](http://antiquesnearme.com).
-It can currently query the FindingService, MerchandisingService, and Shopping API via JSON-GET requests, and the Trading API via XML-POST.
+This module can currently query eBay's FindingService, MerchandisingService, and Shopping API via JSON-GET requests, and the Trading API via XML-POST.
 Other services can be added as needed.

-(Pull requests welcome!)
+Pull requests are welcome!

 ## To use